martinjc/sims-extract-msc-numbers/README.md

 So, for example, to generate a breakdown of all statuses for all students on all programmes in COMSC (including joint programmes), creating both graphical and csv results, export the list of students on a programme from SIMS with the above parameters and run:

 `python msc_numbers_from_LOSOP.py -i Students_on_Programme.csv -l -r -b -g -c`

+# Requirements

+[Pandas](https://pypi.python.org/pypi/pandas) is required for data input, manipulation and output

+If graphical output is desired, [matplotlib](https://pypi.python.org/pypi/matplotlib/) is also required.

+Both are pip installable.